Erasmus+ Teaching Mobility: for Academic Staff

 • Travel Contribution.

-Where it is possible, the applicant's unit can supplement the grant from their own resources.
 Participants will receive their regular salaries while away on Erasmus teaching.

 Individual Support (subsistence)